 While I haven’t seen many of my co-workers in person in almost a year, we’ve found new, collaborative ways to tackle projects – and along the way, we’ve managed to forge even closer connections.
-We’ve come up with exciting new ideas in virtual meetings, live-chatted through successful product sprints and even streamed virtual cooking classes together.
-Thanks to digital technology, the “watercooler” may be gone, but the culture and camaraderie isn’t.
+We’ve come up with exciting new ideas in virtual meetings, live-chatted through successful product sprints, and even streamed virtual cooking classes together.
+Thanks to digital technology, the “watercooler” may be gone, but the culture and camaraderie aren’t.

 After settling into the new normal, many employees around the world seem to agree that there is some upside to an otherwise once unimaginable situation.
 They feel connected and productive at home and want to keep working there long-term.
 Yet, while many businesses want to enable their employees with flexible models, a major ongoing challenge is securing their distributed workforces, particularly for those requiring privileged access.

 In 2020, VPN usage skyrocketed to 277 million downloads worldwide as IT teams worked to bring, and keep, remote workers online.
 But after months of working from home, 78% of employees said challenges in connecting to corporate systems was their No. 1 gripe with the new working norm.
 And considering the number of recent breaches linked to remote access systems, it’s clear that providing secure and simple access for remote employees is far from a perfect science.

 Every remote worker, third-party vendor, or contractor requiring access to your sensitive company systems needs a way to get inside.
 The question is, how do you keep the bad guys from doing the same?